Bardin08/X.Serilog.Sinks.Telegram/docs/configuration-options-descriptions.md

 An enumeration that allows choosing a logical operator for combining filters.

-A. And: All filters have to pass.
+A. And: All filters have to pass.<br/>
 B. Or: At least one of the filters has to pass.

 <a name="telegramsinkdefaults"></a>